mirrexagon/commboard/README.md

 Tags are of the form `category:value`, eg. `status:in-progress`.
 Any character up to the first `:` is treated as the category name, and the rest is the value.
 Both parts of the tag (category and value) are required.

-TODO: Actually represent tags internally as categories and columns to which cards belong, instead of having tags belonging to the card?

 TODO: Tags have colors that are based on category.
 Initial color is generated from category name, but can be changed?